-From 1911 to 1914 Kafka worked on a novel that he never finished.
+From 1911 to 1914 Kafka worked on a novel he never finished.
 The fragment was published 1927 posthumously by his close friend Max Brod, who first entitled the novel Amerika, later it was published as The Man Who Dissapeared.

 The novel is about a darling and simultaneously weird boy Karl Rossmann, who becomes younger throughout the story.